microsoft/Application-Insights-Workbooks/Documentation/KeyVault/KVI.md

 ## Introduction to Azure Monitor for Key Vaults (preview)

 Before jumping into the experience, you should understand how it presents and visualizes information.
--	At scale perspective showing a snapshot view of their performance based on the requests, breakdown of failures, and an overview of the operations and latency.
+-	**At scale perspective** showing a snapshot view of their performance based on the requests, breakdown of failures, and an overview of the operations and latency.
+-   **Drill down analysis** of a particular key vault to perform detailed analysis
--	Customizable where you can change which metrics you want to see, modify or set thresholds that align with your limits, and save your own workbook.
+-	**Customizable** where you can change which metrics you want to see, modify or set thresholds that align with your limits, and save your own workbook.
 Charts in the workbook can be pinned to Azure dashboard

 Azure Monitor for Key Vaults combines both logs and metrics to provide a global monitoring solution.
 All users can access the metrics based monitoring data, however the inclusion of logs based visualizations may require users to [enabling logging of their Azure Key Vaults](https://docs.microsoft.com/azure/key-vault/key-vault-logging).